Mike Gesicki Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- In his one matchup against the Titans, Gesicki's 11 receiving yards total is 34.5 less than his over/under for Sunday's game (45.5).

-- Gesicki did not have a touchdown catch in that matchup against the Titans.
+- Gesicki did not have a touchdown catch in that contest against the Titans.

-- The 265.3 yards per game the Titans are giving up through the air makes them the NFL's 26th-ranked pass defense.
+- The Titans are allowing 265.3 passing yards per game this season, the NFL's 26th-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the Titans defense is ranked ninth in the league.
+- With 21 passing TDs conceded this season, the Titans defense is ranked ninth in the league.

 Recent Performances

-- In last week's outing against the Saints, Gesicki was targeted four times, totaling 22 yards on three receptions.
+- In last week's game against the Saints, Gesicki was targeted four times and racked up three catches for 22 yards.

 Gesicki's Miami Teammates